microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     >**Note**: In some cases, ora2pg may fail to find its configuration file.
 In scenarios such as these, you may need to provide the -c flag with the name of the actual configuration file in your ora2pg directory.

+    ```cmd
+    ora2pg -c ora2pg.conf.dist --init_project nw_migration
+    ```

     >**Note**: You may receive an error that ora2pg cannot find Perl.
 If this is the case, just ensure that `C:\Strawberry\perl\bin` has been added to the PATH variable.

-    ```cmd
-    ora2pg -c ora2pg_dist.conf --init_project nw_migration
-    ```

 3. Verify that the command succeeded.
 There should be a folder with the same name as your migration project in the C:\ora2pg directory.